-We know what’s happening in the market, so we can help you make your mortgage application to the most appropriate lender when the time is right.
+We know what’s happening in the market, so we will make your mortgage application to the most appropriate lender when the time is right.

 As a mortgage is secured against your home, it could be repossessed if you do not keep up the mortgage repayments.